MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/best-practices.md

 ---

 **Best practice**: Create policies to remove sharing with personal accounts
-**Detail**: Connecting Office 365 to Cloud App Security gives you immediate visibility into your users' activities, files they are accessing, and provides governance actions for Office 365, SharePoint, OneDrive, Teams, Power BI, Exchange, and Dynamics.
+**Detail**: Connecting Office 365 to Defender for Cloud Apps gives you immediate visibility into your users' activities, files they are accessing, and provides governance actions for Office 365, SharePoint, OneDrive, Teams, Power BI, Exchange, and Dynamics.
 **For more information**:

 * [Governing connected apps](governance-actions.md)